CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 ### Buffers

-SRM enables the creation of buffers (OpenGL textures) from various sources, including DMA planes, GBM buffers, Wayland DRM buffers, and main memory.
+SRM lets you create buffers (OpenGL textures) from various sources, including DMA planes, GBM buffer objects, Wayland DRM buffers, and main memory buffers.
 These buffers can be used for rendering on all connectors, even if they belong to different devices.

 Let's see how to create a buffer from main memory: